-Friends of Plumas Wilderness does not plan to advocate for the designation of more than one national monument in the Upper Feather River Watershed.
+Friends of Plumas Wilderness does not plan to advocate for the designation of more than one national monument in the Upper Feather River Watershed, but might consider it if Tribes and the local community desire it, and it makes conservation sense.

 Opportunities for additional permanent protections in our watershed are greatest on multiple use lands managed by the US Forest Service.
 USFS lands in the northern Sierra rank among the top 5% of all USFS and BLM lands in the lower 48 states for their conservation value.
+No public lands within the Upper Feather River Watershed have received permanent federal protections in over thirty years.
+Friends of Plumas Wilderness aims to permanently protect more public lands for nature-based solutions to the biodiversity and climate crises and the multitude of benefits they provide for us and generations to come.